Mastering standup meetings: A guide to effective daily check-ins

 Far too often, a daily standup will spark an idea that quickly devolves into a side conversation, with two people talking about a topic or solution that's only relevant to a few people.

 While it’s not wrong for employees to want to discuss these things with each other, it can cause others to tune out.
 And it can drain the clock.
 The number one reason that standups run long is due to rabbit hole discussions like this.
+If team members need to have a side conversation about something important, that may deserve it's own sync-up meeting at another time.

 In Spinach, there's a Parking Lot where anyone can add a discussion topic for the team.
 Spinach saves the Parking Lot items for the end of standup.
 This keep things moving without forgetting to tackle important topics at the end.
 If the discussion isn't relevant, others can leave.